hug0kopter/MECH0074-Pressure-Assignment/README.md

 # Running the validation exercise

 I have put a processing file in the functions directory.
 This will automatically load in the data from pressure, temperature and velocity recorded along a path and collate the information.
+There is a set of scripts in the controlDict which creates a *.dat file in the main directory that lists out time, \int (p-p_0)dV, max(p) and max(T).
+The Matlab programme in the validation directory _functions_  can be used to collate the line date recorded in the _postProcessing_ directory.